carlferr/HOME-BIO/README.md

 ## 4 - OUTPUT

 HOME-BIO modules (Shotgun metagenomic and Assembly de novo) will produce output files in tab and graphic format (.png).
-In your output folder, it is possible to find, for each sample, two folders.
+In your output folder, it is possible to find, for each sample, some folders.

-The first one with the output numbered folders for each tool used (e.g. "3_Bowtie2" with all the files generated from the alignment).
+Most of them are output numbered folders for each tool used (e.g. "3_Bowtie2" with all the files generated from the alignment).

-The second one with output files generated from the analysis in tab and .png format.
+The "Results" forlder has all the output files generated from the analysis in tab and .png format.
 In particular:
 - .png files show abundance estimation of top 15 species classified in the queried databases (e.g. bacteria, virus, protozoi)
 - report.txt file show classification data.
 All the entities classified are reported with information about protein validation.